Kei Shindō

 Kei Shindō (真堂 圭, Shindō Kei) is a Japanese voice actress.
-Her major roles include Kyoka Jiro in My Hero Academia, Gentoku in Ikki Tousen, Kuro Kagami in Kodomo no Jikan, and Naomasa in Horizon in the Middle of Nowhere.
+Her major roles include Kyoka Jiro in My Hero Academia, Gentoku in Ikki Tousen, Anzu in Hanamaru Kindergarten, Kuro Kagami in Kodomo no Jikan, and Naomasa in Horizon in the Middle of Nowhere.
 In video games she voices Mian in Dream Club, Rionera in Atelier Rorona: The Alchemist of Arland, and Tamaki in Code 18.